With over 20 years of experience with clients from 10 countries and 45 states,

 What is Thermography?
 And, what’s a thermogram?

 The process of thermal imaging is just like having your picture taken with a cell phone and, just as fast and just as safe.
-But, unlike your camera, which is capturing light in the invisible ultraviolet spectrum, our camera is capturing light in invisible infrared spectrum and, ends up creating a picture of the heat distribution across the body.
+But, unlike your camera, which is capturing light in the invisible ultraviolet spectrum, our camera is capturing light in invisible infrared spectrum and, ends up creating a picture of the heat distribution across the skin surfaces.
 The picture is referred to as a thermogram.

 The resulting thermal patterns can be associated with inflammation, dysfunction and health conditions, and can help to support safe, early detection, intervention efforts and prevention, too.
 This is the focus of our Preventive Thermography.